JGNN

 3.1.
 ModelBuilder

-Models are collections of NNOperation
+Under the hood, JGNN models are collections of NNOperation

 instances, each representing a numerical computation with

-specified inputs and outputs of
+specified inputs and outputs that are subclasses of

-JGNN's Tensor
+JGNN's base Tensor

 nn.inputs,